itsthejoker/django-milli/README.md

 Default: `False`

-For the handful of times where Milli might put something in your logs, you can disable it entirelly by setting this to `True`.
+For the handful of times where Milli might put something in your logs, you can disable it entirely by setting this to `True`.

 ## Middleware